 When I was sent the brief for Somebody Loves You, I was immediately intrigued.
 The novel is about Ruby, a girl who gives up talking at a young age, and it examines family life as she embraces silence.
-Ruby’s mother suffers from mental illness and takes solace in the garden, whist her older sister who is an extrovert adds to the pressurised suburban atmosphere.
+Ruby’s mother suffers from mental illness and takes solace in the garden, in a pressurised suburban atmosphere.
 The writing is beautifully poetic, and I wanted the cover to signal the powerful and perfectly formed writing.
 I was lucky enough to get a copy of the manuscript and devoured it in a single sitting.

 One of the main constants of the book is melancholia, and the brief suggested finding a balance between the beauty and the awful.
 I knew that the garden featured in the book, as Ruby’s mother becomes increasingly obsessed with it.
 I started to sketch plants from the garden, the weeds and insects that are described.
 I wanted to reference Ruby and her mother on the cover, and decided to do this in an unusual sense, using a saddened looking eye and partially closed lips.
 To hint at the melancholia, I made the background a mid-grey as if it were about to rain.
 The illustration, I think, contrasts nicely with the title ‘Somebody Loves You’ which I decided to place around the cover in a haphazard way.